charsi/charsi.github.io/posts/whats-on-my-phone.md

 - __App store__ Download the apk for the [F-Droid](https://f-droid.org/) application store.
 This only offers FOSS applications.
 But covers about 90% of everything that I need on my phone.
 - __Web browser__ - Firefox.
 Not available directly from fdroid.
 Install [FFUpdater](https://f-droid.org/en/packages/de.marmaro.krt.ffupdater/) first.
 This pulls latest firefox builds from Mozilla's repos.
 - __File syncing__ - [Syncthing](https://syncthing.net/) - Dropbox replacement.
 I use it to sync everything to my new phone - Contacts, notes, passwords, TOTP seeds, youtube, podcast and RSS subsctiptions.
 Add [Cryptomator](https://cryptomator.org/) on top if feeling paranoid
 - __Contacts__ - [DecSync CC](https://f-droid.org/en/packages/org.decsync.cc/) uses a file saved in my syncthing directory to store and sync contacts.
 Completley transparent to the phone's contacts app.
 I see my contacts there as usual.
-Just need to choose DecSync as the default location to savenew contacts.
+Just need to choose DecSync as the default location to save new contacts.
 - __Passwords__ - [KeePassDX](https://f-droid.org/en/packages/com.kunzisoft.keepass.libre/) for passwords and [andOTP](https://f-droid.org/en/packages/org.shadowice.flocke.andotp/) for OTPs.
 Both use a file in syncthing as the store.
 - __Email__ - [K-9 Mail](https://f-droid.org/en/packages/com.fsck.k9/)
 - __Messengers__